Claims Management Challenges in the “Modularized” Project Execution Environment

 Meanwhile, the shift to modular design has been changing the risk profile for large-scale construction projects.
 Modular projects reduce some construction risks because they allow work to be performed in a controlled environment.
 But the movement of modular construction to cost‑favorable locations creates risks of its own: logistical/transportation risks and catastrophic risk have increased.
 Offshore manufacturing in cheaper markets also carries with it greater risk for fraud, negligence, and data loss.
 A claims manager involved with large infrastructure projects may now encounter supply-chain issues in China (where equipment can be re-imported via Hong Kong to avoid providing manufacturing QA documentation); over-ordering of electrical cable in Kazakhstan; design optimization errors in India; or simple collusion between EPCM and EPC contractors in Australia.

-Yet industry experts on modular construction have continued to focus almost exclusively on manufacturing optimization, rather than devoting the same level of attention to project execution.
+Yet industry experts on modular construction techniques and methods have continued to focus almost exclusively on manufacturing optimization, rather than devoting the same level of attention to project execution.
 The third revolution in modular design and modular construction has focused heavily on optimizing the interface between modules.
 Meanwhile, little attention has been paid to the increased fragmentation of the modular projects.
 “Modular execution” thus remains synonymous with design execution, not project management.

-As owners embrace modular construction, the operational environment of claims management has thus suddenly drastically changed.
+As owners embrace modular construction, the operational environment of project claim management has thus suddenly drastically changed.
 Our current data-collection systems have been carried over from traditional geographically centralized construction sites, where all work takes place on site and the proximity of all actors to the construction project and its stakeholders.
 This legacy approach has prevented the development of robust and formal reporting processes adapted to the challenges of a new modular building environment.

 The resulting misalignment between the claims management function and the data management infrastructure is a growing risk factor and a source of frustration.
 From a claims management perspective, access to the right data, at the right time, in the right form, is critical for delivering dispute avoidance strategies.
 Obviously, the claims manager must first be aware that a dispute actually exists – which is no longer guaranteed by the claims manager’s physical proximity to the construction operation.